Trump Pledges U.S. Support After Deadly Venezuela Earthquakes

 One minute later, at 6:05 p.m.
 EST, a second earthquake occurred, registering at a magnitude of 7.5 on the Richter scale.

-Initial reports indicate that at least 188 people have died, with approximately 1,520 injured, according to CNN.
+This comes after initial reports indicated that at least 164 people had died, with approximately 1,520 injured, according to CNN.

-Acting Venezuelan President Delcy Rodríguez notes that the number of deceased does not account for some surrounding regions that were severely impacted, such as La Guaira, which was reportedly hit the worst.
+Acting Venezuelan President Delcy Rodríguez noted that the initial number of deceased individuals did not account for some surrounding regions that were severely impacted, such as La Guaira, which was reportedly hit the worst.

 The New York Times reports that 100 buildings were destroyed in La Guaira during the quakes.